 Taking a product to market is never been so easy, gone are the days of committing huge amounts of capital on tooling costs.

 With 3D printing you can now manufacture your product in no time with little upfront costs making anything from 1 to 10,000 parts in a matter of days.

 This is also a great way to test your concept and adapt to your customer needs easily implementing design changes during the production process at little to no extra cost.

 Of course we cannot forget about medical applications and PPE production where additive manufacturing keeps playing an essential role as we are navigating through the COVID pandemic.

 3) JIGS & FIXTURES

-From positioning jigs to assembly line components, this is without a doubt one of the useful applications for 3D printing.
+From positioning jigs to assembly line components, this is without a doubt one of the most useful applications for 3D printing.